|

 See Add Design-Set

-Add to a Design-Set those dimensions and parameters that you believe to be important to the outcome of a design-objective.
+Use Design-Sets to edit in one place dimensions and parameters that you believe to be important to the outcome of a design-objective.

-You can add more than one Design-Set to the model.
+You can add more than one Design-Set to model for different design objectives.

 Question: